tmhglnd/pass-comparators/README.md

 # th.passcomparators

-Max Abstractions that pass a value to output if true else block output
+Max abstractions that pass a value to the output if the condition is true, else the output is blocked.

 ## About